KamranUmer/yolov7-1/README.md

-## Dog Detection with YOLOv7 on local Machine(Computer)
-Dog Detection with YOLOv7 on local Machine(Computer)
+# Dog Detection with YOLOv7 on local Machine(Computer)